 Grants from the Parks for People and Heritage Grants scheme were awarded from 2012 by the Heritage Lottery Fund and the Big Lottery.
 During 2013 the Conservation Management Plan was updated, initial archaeological investigations were carried out, a hydrology survey was completed and ways of interpreting the history and environment of the Park were developed.
 Over the next 5 years, with many struggles to fund extra costs because of the unpredictability of working with historic buildings and landscapes, amazing works have been completed.

-The weekend of 23/24 June 2018 marks the reopening of the Museum and other features with activities and events, with the aim of a grand official celebration in the autumn.
+The weekend of 23/24 June 2018 saw the reopening of the Museum and other features with activities and events, with the aim of a grand official celebration in the autumn.
+The landscape is looking very beautiful and the wild flower meadow in the southern half of the Park is a real joy, seeded on the mud dredged from the Round Pond.